 Contraindicated for use on: wounds with inadequate perfusion to support healing; ulcers due to acute thrombophlebitis; ulcers due to Raynaud's disease; necrotic wounds covered with eschar or slough; wounds with fistulae or deep sinus tracts with unknown depth.

 Do not use petroleum-based products in the moist wound bed, as this will prevent oxygen from diffusing into the wound tissue.

 The sterile dressings and cannulas are intended for single use only.

 Appropriate supportive measures should be taken where necessary (e.g. use of graduated compression in the management of venous leg ulcers, systemic antibiotics and frequent monitoring in the treatment of wound infection, control of blood glucose for diabetic ulcers, etc.).

 Increased drainage, which can be significant, often occurs after application of continuous diffusion of oxygen therapy and may require more frequent dressing changes.

-In case of intolerance of to the dressing, remove and clean the area carefully
+In case of intolerance to the dressing, remove and clean the area carefully.

 Store at room temperature.

 |Unit weight > 5oz||●|

 |Educational Material Available||●|